-Rates (excluding water) will be increased by a maximum of 2% (plus an additional 2.5% reset for the first year) plus inflation and growth.
+General rates will be increased by a maximum of 2% (plus an additional 2.5% for the first year) plus inflation and growth.

 As noted in the rates section below, Council intends to apply annual increases of 2% above inflation to general rates, with an additional 2.5% increase in year one of the plan.
 The inflation factor used is an averaged Local Government Cost Index (LGCI).